 Journalism was a calling, not a career, said Sashi Nair, director, Press Institute of India (PII).
 Winning an award was important, no doubt, but sustaining standards was also important, he said, urging young journalists to raise the bar for themselves.
-Focus on the marginalised and the exploited who don’t have a voice, he added.

 Dr Jaya Shreedhar, chairperson of the Awards Committee (included Susan Philip, assistant editor, PII, and Prof S. Sampath Kumar, Asian College of Journalism, Chennai), explained that the awards were instituted to motivate the media, particularly the vernacular media, to take an interest in mental health, explore the subject sensitively, deconstruct scientific issues, analyse policies and explore the funding, implementation, challenges and other facets of an extremely important topic.
-There were so many stories, so little time and so few journalists to write about it, she noted.